sylk80/tictactoe_team/NOTES.md

 Driver: Szilvia
 Navigator: Julian

--   UAT 1.3.4
+-   🚧 UAT 1.3.4
-    And the cell is not empty
+    🚧 And the cell is not empty
+    ✅ Then the original mark is kept in the cell
     Then they place their mark in a different cell on the board
     -   red
     -   green